Reviews onG2Capterra

 Hazelcast FAQ

-How does Hazelcast support real-time processing of events?
+How does Hazelcast support real-time analytics?